 Care is provided in a secure setting by a dedicated and experienced staff and in compliance with standards of care and Department of Public Health practices and requirements.

 - 66 bed secure behavioral health unit.

-- Full-Time Program Director
+- Full-Time, experienced Program Director (see below)

 - Specially-trained, supportive staff

 - Facility physician, PA and APRN Psychiatric Coverage.
 APRN presence five days per week.

 - Therapist offered two days per week focusing on group as well as individual therapy sessions.

 - Comfortable, quiet, safe and secure environment

 Staff made up of licensed clinical staff, certified nurses aides, a full time social worker, and consistent recreation and housekeeping staff.